cflorian900/NGS_count/README.md

 # NGS_count
-Fast (and hopefully user friendly) sequence counting for exact matches in next generation sequencing data given a reference.
+Fast (and hopefully user friendly) sequence counting for exact matches in targeted amplicon sequencing data given a reference.